 - 34 of 35 alcoholics have never received treatment.

 - 28% of college dropouts abuse alcohol.

-- Pain killers, tranquilizers, and stimulants are the most commonly abused prescription drugs.
+- Painkillers, tranquilizers, and stimulants are the most commonly used prescription drugs.

-- Marijuana, Cocaine, and hallucinogens are the most commonly abused illegal drugs.
+- Marijuana, cocaine, and hallucinogens are the most widely used illegal drugs.

 - More than $600 billion is lost annually due to substance abuse.

-Beth was only nine when it started.
+Beth was only 9 when it started.
 The drugs came from her mother.
-Beth really was not sure what they were supposed to do, but knew that she needed to take them.
+Beth was unsure what they were supposed to do, but she knew she needed to take them.

 At first, her mom had to make her take the pills.
 Soon, Beth learned to take them on her own.
 It was not long before Beth started taking them herself.
-It was not long after that when she could not bring herself to stop taking them.
+Not long after that, she could not bring herself to stop taking them.

 She was hooked.

-She was not sure whether her mother did not notice, or just did not care.
-It did not matter to her though.
+She was unsure whether her mother did not notice or did not care.
+It did not matter to her, however.
 As long as she could keep getting what she wanted, she did not care.

-By the age of twelve, a friend had introduced her to alcohol.
+By the age of 12, a friend had introduced her to alcohol.

-By fifteen, she was going to parties with college students and smoking marijuana.
+By 15, she was going to parties with college students and smoking marijuana.

-She still was not sure whether no one noticed, or just did not care until she was in college herself.
-She never considered herself to be addicted, it all seemed so normal to her.
+She still was unsure whether no one noticed or did not care until she was in college.
+She never considered herself to be addicted.
+It all seemed so normal to her.
 Then, being away from home, everything fell apart.

-Do not let what happened to Beth, happen to you or someone you love!
-If you or someone you care about is struggling with alcohol or drug abuse, do something about it!
+Do not let what happened to Beth happen to you or someone you love!
+If you or someone you care about is struggling with alcohol or drug abuse, get the help needed now.

 Alpine Recovery Lodge is dedicated to helping people through alcohol and drug abuse.
-They strive for success and tailor their program for recovery, and growth.
+We strive for success and tailor their program for recovery and growth.